-The course takes place in block I (April/May) of the 'Sommer Semester', starting on the first Monday of the respective block.
+The course takes place in block II (May/June) of the 'Sommer Semester', starting on the first Monday of the respective block.
 The total length of the course is 4 weeks.
 The first two weeks consist of lectures, practicals and some exercises, which are all intermixed to accommodate the planning of the experimental work carried out during the practical.
 During the first two weeks we start at 10.00 (sharp) at Lab 10 of Schlossplatz 4, although some lectures and exercises will be at the Institute for Evolution and Biodiversity in the afternoon (details to be announced during the course).
 The last two weeks there are no lectures or practicals and you will have time to work on the 'protein engineering challenge' case study and prepare for the exam.
-The exam will be on the 2nd of May 2018 at 14.00-16.00h in the social room of the IEB.
-The presentations for the 'protein engineering challenge' case study will be on Friday the 11th of May 2018, 13.00-16.00h, also in the social room of the IEB.
+The exam will be on the 10th of June 2020 at TBA in the social room of the IEB.
+The presentations for the 'protein engineering challenge' case study will be on 12th of June 2020, also in the social room of the IEB.

 This course is an introduction into the principles of molecular protein engineering techniques and their application in biotechnological processes.
 Techniques that will be covered include various mutagenesis techniques directed at a specific site within a protein, as well as more random approaches such as Directed Evolution, and strategies developed based on historical evolution such as Ancestral Sequence Reconstruction.

 The course will comprise lectures on the general principles of molecular protein engineering (mutagenesis techniques, screening strategies etc..) in the first two weeks.